Watchmaker Glossary

 TREE

-In watchmaking, term synonymous with axis (ex: barrel shaft): in general it is a cylindrical body on which is fixed a toothed wheel which it rotates.
+In watchmaking, term synonymous with axis (eg: barrel shaft): in general it is a cylindrical body on which a toothed wheel is fixed which it rotates.

 Bow

-Flexible steel or wooden rod that is used to stretch a gut cord or horsehair in order to move a part on the lathe.
+Flexible rod of steel or wood which is used to tension a gut rope or horsehair in order to move a part on the lathe.

-Operation which consists in tensioning (arming) the mainspring of a barrel, and which is carried out either manually (using the crown or a key), or automatically (using the rotor).
+Operation which consists of tensioning (cocking) the spring of a barrel, and which is carried out either manually (using the crown or a key) or automatically (by the rotor).

 Shutdown

-Device which limits the winding of the barrel, by reducing its angular stroke.
-The best known of these mechanisms is the so-called "Maltese cross" stop.
+Device which limits the cocking of the barrel, by reducing its angular travel.
+The best known of these mechanisms is the so-called “Maltese cross” stop.

 Round